5 Benefits to Using Pre-Terminated Fiber Optic Cables

 Written by Ben Hamlitsch, trueFIBER Fiber Technical Specialist, RCDD, FOI

-While bulk fiber cable, or field terminated fiber, is used in many installations, there are also benefits to using pre terminated fiber optic cables.
-It is especially more common to see pre-terminated fiber optic cables used for 40Gb and 100Gb connectivity solutions.
-But they are also used in 10G and simple point to point installations where the requirement is to connect between two buildings or a main house and a garage, these are all possible reasons to use pre-terminated fiber optic cable especially when terminating a connector is beyond the installers understanding or simply to make installation time much shorter.
-Why might pre-terminated fiber optic cables be more common and what benefits are there in running a pre-terminated fiber optic cable?
-Let’s look at some of the advantages and disadvantages of both field terminated and pre-terminated cables as we go into more detail and describe 5 benefits to pre-terminated fiber optic cable assemblies and what pre-terminated fiber optic cable assemblies are.
+While bulk fiber cable, or field-terminated fiber, is used in many installations, there are also benefits to using pre-terminated fiber optic cables.
+It is especially common to see pre-terminated fiber optic cables used for 40Gb and 100Gb connectivity solutions.
+But they are also used in 10G and simple point-to-point installations where the requirement is to connect between two buildings or a main house and a garage.
+These are all possible reasons to use pre-terminated fiber optic cable, especially when terminating a connector is beyond the installer's understanding or simply to make installation time much shorter.
+Why might pre-terminated fiber optic cables be more common, and what benefits are there in running a pre-terminated fiber optic cable?
+Let’s look at some of the advantages and disadvantages of both field-terminated and pre-terminated cables as we go into more detail and describe five benefits of pre-terminated fiber optic cable assemblies and what pre-terminated fiber optic cable assemblies are.

 - Precision lengths: Because these cables are cut to length before adding connectors, it's not necessary to have these cables pre-determined for length.